-4. Organisation of the work
+4. Organisation of the Work

-Since 2019/2020 The Methodist Church in Great Britain, in response to its calling and in pursuit of the strategic objectives shown at the start of this report, now organises its work in the following eight key areas:
+The Methodist Church in Great Britain, in response to its calling and in pursuit of the strategic objectives shown at the start of this report, organises its work in the following eight key areas:

-- 1. Building communities
+- 1. Building Communities

-- 2. Children, youth and families
+- 2. Children, Youth and Families

-- 3. Evangelism and growth
+- 3. Evangelism and Growth

-- 4. Global relations
+- 4. Global Relations

-- 5. Learning network
+- 5. Learning Network

-- 6. The Methodist Council and governance
+- 6. The Methodist Council and Governance

 - 7. Ministries

 - 8. Property

-5. Financial review
+5. Financial Review

 The activities covered in these consolidated financial statements are those under the oversight of the Methodist Council.
-The Methodist Church in Great Britain is the registered charity and the Charity Commission has agreed that these financial statements can properly serve as the financial statements of the charity.

-The net income for the year was a surplus of £23.6m (2020: £5.8m deficit), including net investment gains of £22.7m (2020: £5.8m losses).
+The Methodist Church in Great Britain is the registered charity, and the Charity Commission has agreed that these financial statements can properly serve as the financial statements of the charity.
+The net income for the year was a deficit of £2.6m (2021: £23.6m surplus), including net investment losses of £12.0m (2021: £22.7m gain).